 This is a more difficult track including short, moderately steep sections and stream crossings.

-The Aongatete tracks start at the carpark at the end of Wright Road off SH2 between Tauranga and Katikati, towards the Aongatete Outdoor Education Centre.
+The Aongatete tracks start at the car park at the end of Wright Road, off SH 2 between Tauranga and Katikati, towards the Aongatete Outdoor Education Lodge.
+Park in the car park before the gate to the lodge.